oakmac/phase2-backend-project-requirements/README.md

 - Client-side JavaScript should be less than 200 lines of code.
   - Note: this does not include libraries
   - No cheating by writing all of your JS on one line, etc
   - The focus is backend, not frontend.
-But you will need some clientside code in some circumstances
+But you will need some client-side code in some circumstances

 - Your project must have a `README.md` file written using [Markdown] with at least the following:
   - Explanation of what the project is / what it does.